mudzao/bridge/docs/prompt.md

 ## Implementation Approach

-### Phase-by-Phase Development
+### Agile, Iterative Development
-We will implement **one phase at a time** following the scaffolding plan:

-**Phase 1: Development Environment Setup**
-- Project structure creation
-- Backend foundation (Node.js + TypeScript + Fastify)
-- Frontend foundation (React + TypeScript + Vite)
-- Database setup (PostgreSQL + Redis via Docker)

-**Phase 2: Core Backend Implementation**
-- Database schema with Prisma
-- Authentication system (JWT + bcrypt)
-- Job queue infrastructure (BullMQ)
-- Basic API endpoints

-**Phase 3: Connector Architecture Foundation**
-- Abstract connector framework
-- FreshService connector implementation
-- Data flow pipeline

-**Phase 4: Frontend Core Implementation**
+- Deliver features and improvements in small, testable increments
+- Review work frequently and adjust based on feedback
+- No rigid phase boundaries—prioritize value and working software
-- Application shell and routing
+- Integrate and test changes continuously (CI/CD mindset)
-- Authentication flow
-- Core pages (Dashboard, Connectors, Migrations)
-- API integration layer

-**Continue through Phase 9...**

-## What I Need From You

-### For Each Phase:
+- Document major changes and decisions in the changelog and architecture docs

+### Workflow Expectations
-1. **Phase Overview**: Tell me what you're about to implement
+- **Feature/Improvement Overview**: Briefly describe what you are about to implement or change
-2. **File Structure**: Show me the files you'll create/modify
+- **File Structure**: Show which files will be created or modified (if significant)
-3. **Implementation**: Provide the code following the architecture
+- **Implementation**: Provide code that aligns with the architecture and current best practices
-4. **Testing**: Basic verification that the phase works
-5. **Next Steps**: Confirm before moving to next phase
+- **Testing/Verification**: Ensure new code is tested and does not break existing functionality
+- **Review/Feedback**: Be open to feedback and ready to iterate

-### Code Requirements:
+### Code Requirements
-- **TypeScript throughout** - strict mode enabled
+- **TypeScript throughout** (strict mode enabled)
-- **Follow architecture patterns** - exact technology stack as specified
+- **Follow architecture patterns** and technology stack as specified
-- **Proper error handling** - comprehensive error management
+- **Comprehensive error handling**
-- **Security best practices** - JWT, bcrypt, input validation
+- **Security best practices** (JWT, bcrypt, input validation, etc.)
-- **Clean code** - readable, well-commented, organized
+- **Clean, maintainable code** (readable, well-commented, organized)

-### Questions to Answer Before Starting:
-1. Do you understand the overall architecture and technology stack?
-2. Are you ready to start with Phase 1: Development Environment Setup?
-3. Do you need clarification on any architectural decisions?
+### Communication
+- Proactively flag any uncertainties or architectural questions
+- Provide regular status updates and summaries of completed work
+- Document any major design or implementation decisions

 ## Success Criteria

-### Phase Completion:
-Each phase is complete when:
-- All specified features are implemented
+- Features and improvements are delivered iteratively and reviewed regularly
-- Code follows the architecture documents
+- Code aligns with architecture and quality standards
-- Basic functionality is verified
+- Functionality is tested and production-ready
-- You confirm readiness for next phase

-### Milestone Tracking:
-- **Phase 1-2 Complete**: Authentication working end-to-end
-- **Phase 3-4 Complete**: First connector extraction working
-- **Phase 5 Complete**: Real-time progress updates functional
-- **Phase 6 Complete**: CSV export capability working
-- **Phase 7-9 Complete**: Production-ready deployment

-**Remember**: We implement one phase at a time, test it works, then move forward.
-No rushing ahead to later phases until current phase is solid.
+- Documentation and changelog are kept up to date
+- The team adapts quickly to new requirements and feedback

+**Remember**: We work iteratively, review frequently, and prioritize working, maintainable software.
+No need to wait for a "phase" to be complete—continuous improvement is the goal.